DasikaMadhu/WQU-ADSL-Notes/Python Basics.md

          - String interpolation can be done in three ways
          	+ using placeholders %
          	        - A placeholder can interpolate different types of data into a string literal
-         	        - Placeholders can be aby one of the following -
+         	        - Placeholders can be any one of the following -
 				| Placeholder | Data Type                        |
 				|-------------|----------------------------------|
 				| %d or %i    | integer                          |